Career

 - 1-year prior related work experience as a firefighter or volunteer firefighter preferred, preferably in Monroe County.

-- Trained, experienced and otherwise qualified to drive fire apparatus and emergency medical care vehicle, maintain the appropriate class of driver’s license and completion of an approved 16-hour EVOC course in accordance with Florida Statutes.
+- Trained, experienced, and otherwise qualified to drive fire apparatus and emergency medical care vehicles, maintain the appropriate class of driver’s license, and complete an approved 16-hour EVOC course in accordance with Florida Statutes.

 Starting Salary